Colin-b/pytest_httpx/README.md

 ```

+Note that the `content-type` header will be set to `application/json` by default in the response.

 ### Reply with custom body

 Use `data` parameter to reply with a custom body by providing bytes or UTF-8 encoded string.